Mrs. H. D. Warren: Early life

+Philanthropic activity

 She was involved in a number of philanthropic endeavours in Toronto.
 In 1911, Mrs. Warren was the first female trustee of the Royal Ontario Museum and its first vice-chairman.
 She also was the only female member of the board of trustees and donated regularly to the museum as one of its most reliable benefactors.
 In 1914, she gave the ROM the 11th century The figure of a luohan, from China, one of the treasures of the museum and permanently on view.
 She also gave the museum a collection of Chinese porcelain.
 Along with Sigmund Samuel and others, she also helped the director of the museum, Charles Trick Currelly, providing him with a protective safety net for purchases when he overextended his budget.
 Together with Samuel, she was one of the founders of Ten Friends for the Arts (for the ROM) as well as being one of the founders of the Art Gallery of Ontario (then the Art Gallery of Toronto).
 Currelly mentions the important role she played in many places in his book, I brought the Ages Home.
 Mrs. Warren was considered so helpful by the Museum that she even had a dinosaur named after her, the Parksosaurus warrenae.

 Among her other charities, she assisted in the founding of the Department of Social Work at the University of Toronto by donating the funds needed to pay for the salary of a director.
 She was, of course, kept in touch with the person chosen.
 In 1914, the Department of Social Service (which is now the Factor-Inwentash Faculty of Social Work) was established, making it the first school of social work in Canada.
 She also encouraged the Canadian Girl Guides (an outgrowth of the Boy Scout movement) as one of the Canadian Council of statutory incorporators.
 She became the head of the organization in 1922 and remained chief commissioner for almost twenty years.
 In 1938, she gave her home at 95 Wellesley Street East to become the headquarters for the Red Cross.
-During World War II, she was president of the Women's Patriotic League in Toronto which assisted in social work and ran an Emergency workroom with various functions, among them ties to Social Services.
+During World War II, she was president of the Women's Patriotic League in Toronto which assisted in social work and ran an emergency workroom with various functions, among them ties to Social Services.
 Although she believed in education for women, she did not believe in universal suffrage.
-She founded an association opposed to women's suffrage in 1914 and became its president, although she embraced the vote for women when it came in 1917.
+In 1913, Warren co-founded and presided over the Association Opposed to Woman Suffrage in Canada, but she supported women's suffrage after its enactment in 1917.
 Philanthropy provided her with a way to have certain aspects of power in society at a time when women were excluded from politics.

 Warren belonged to many clubs; she was a life member of the Women's Art Association and the Royal Canadian Institute.